 Here’s a closer look at these:

-Time Doctor provides 7 different reports to break down your time usage, web and app activity as well as attendance/absenteeism.
-RescueTime covers 3 reports that give you a brief overview of your time usage and work done.
+Time Doctor provides seven different reports to accurately break down your time usage, web and app activity as well as attendance/absenteeism.
+RescueTime covers three main category reports that give you a brief overview of you and your team’s time usage and work done.

 A. Time Doctor

-Time Doctor supports over 50 direct integrations to help stay productive across platforms.
+Time Doctor supports over 50 integrations to help stay productive across platforms.

-These integrations range from project management tools to payroll and invoicing apps, and more.
+These integrations range from project management tools to payroll and invoicing apps like Freshbooks and more.

-Here’s a brief look at some of the key integrations:
+Here’s a brief look at some of the key integrations possible with Time Doctor: